 - Always wash your feet daily, ensuring you dry gently and thoroughly between the toes to maintain good foot hygiene.
 Change socks daily.

-- Apply Flexitol Heel Balm or foot moisturising cream (not body lotion) to your feet daily, more often if they are really dry; paying particular attention to the sole and heel areas and avoiding between the toes.
+- Apply Flexitol Rescue Heel Balm or foot moisturising cream (not body lotion) to your feet daily.
+Do this more often if they are really dry.
+Pay particular attention to the sole and heel areas and avoid between the toes.

 - Ensure you are wearing shoes that fit your feet, rather than attempting to make your feet fit your shoes!
 Incorrectly sized or poor choice of footwear can cause avoidable foot problems.

-- Exercise!
+- Regular exercise!
 Walking is an excellent conditioner for the feet and a great way to keep fit.

 - Foot pain isn’t normal and shouldn’t be ignored!
-Symptoms that do not clear within one or two days need to be evaluated by your Podiatrist or Foot Health Professional.
-Your GP or Physiotherapist may be able to help, but remember: Podiatrists are your foot care experts!
+If your symptoms don’t clear within 1 or 2 days, arrange an appointment with foot health professional.
+Alternatively, your GP or Physiotherapist may be able to help, but remember: foot health professionals are your foot care experts!